 The following table depicts the sensitivity to a reasonable possible change in special commission rates, with other variables held constant, on the Company's statement of profit or loss for an annual period.
-The sensitivity of the income is the effect of the assumed changes in special commission rates on the net income for one year, based on the floating rate non-trading financial assets and financial liabilities held as at 31 December 2023 and 2022.
+The sensitivity of the income is the effect of the assumed changes in special commission rates on the net income for one year, based on the floating rate non-trading financial assets and financial liabilities held as at 31 December 2024 and 2023.
 All the exposures are monitored and analysed in major currency concentrations (exposure is either in Saudi Riyals or United States Dollars) and relevant sensitivities are disclosed in Saudi Riyals.

-31 Decem 31 December 2023 31 December 2022 Change in basis points Impact on net income SR'000 Change in basis points Impact on net income SR'000 Saudi Riyal Saudi Riyal +25 -25 (805) 805 +25 -25 (855) 855
+31 Decem 31 December 2024 nber 2023 Change in basis points Impact on net income SR'000 Change in basis points Impact on net income SR'000 Saudi Riyal Saudi Riyal +25 -25 (1,073) 1,073 +25 -25 (805) 805